lsuxrstudio/xrstudioguides/ndisplay5-config/README.md

 ##### `Step 12.`\|`BTS`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Rotate the mesh so it is in the front of the stage.
 The letters should be right side up if we are looking at the screen.
+If you click on the **Default View** you should have the **X** axis (red arrow) pointing at the screen.
+In our case we had to rotate the mesh by `90°`.

 ![rotate mesh to front of room](images/rotateMesh.png)